PenguinCloud/WaddlePerf/README.md

 ## Secured... even if the software isn'template
 All PTG images under go a 8 stage security check to ensure not only is the PTG portion of the code secure, but to also identify and help remediate the underlying libraries and software security.

-## Updated daily
+## Updated weekly
-All of our images are checked daily for updates from upstream sources.
+Our images are checked weekly for updates from upstream sources.

 ## Designed for air-gapped or for internet facing
 All PTG images are designed to be ran inside of air gapped environments with no internet, allowing datacenters to use a local cache as well saving bandwidth.